nilemssn/website/README.md

 9.  **`package-lock.json`** This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

 10. **`README.md`**: This file :smile:!
 It's a text file containing useful reference information about this project.
+ -->

 ## Contributing

-Check the [Guidelines for Contributing file](./.github/CONTRIBUTING.md) for more info on getting started with the project.
+Check the [Guidelines for Contributing](./.github/CONTRIBUTING.md) for more info on getting started with the project.